eregnier/blog/copilot-costs-20-dollars.md

 Oh W8 !

-I have hard time to think really copilot costs M$ 20 $ / user, even if it costs 20 $ / user to github company 😃.
+I have hard time beliving copilot costs M$ 20 $ / user, even if it costs 20 $ / user to github company 😃.

 I made a simple short list of business relations that I know at my level and I guess there are a lot more.